 Part 2 of this 3-part series covers take-away points from PubCon sessions on landing page optimization, social media, Twitter for PR, and other issues.
-Since there were over 100 session at the PubCon conference we recently attended in Las Vegas, we are summarizing the points that should prove most valuable to anyone optimizing their webpage content and social media strategy for a global audience.
+Since there were over 100 sessions at the PubCon conference we recently attended in Las Vegas, we are summarizing the points that should prove most valuable to anyone optimizing their webpage content and social media strategy for a global audience.

 After reviewing this blog you may wish to review PubCon Part 1: Google’s Matt Cutts shares his SEO vision and PubCon Part 3: Google Caffeine, Keywords and Blekko.

 SEO and Landing Pages Trends

 The panel of experts for this forum made several sensible recommendations to improve your search results for content in multiple languages: